 The full list of information and settings with their default values, units, ranges, and explanations can be found in the Object Model description document.
 That is an appendix available for MODBUS communication.
 Each parameter/setting/information has its own unique identification number starting with the prefix ID.
-The same documentation is embedded in the nx-interface.
+The same documentation is embedded and accessible in nextOS.